TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/research-log.md

 - Attempted to clone `https://github.com/h04X-2K/NoPixelServer` for chat resource but download was interrupted due to size.
 Reference resources unavailable; proceeding with internal consistency only.
 - Reviewed chat/message implementations in EssentialMode, ESX, ND Core, FSN Framework, QB-Core, vRP and vORP to align naming and real-time patterns.

+## Research Log – 2025-08-26 (connectqueue)

+- Reference resources unavailable; proceeding with internal consistency only.
+- Reviewed connection queue patterns in ESX, QB-Core and ND Core for priority and expiry handling.